PulseMusik/pulse-music/CODE_OF_CONDUCT.md

-# Code of Conduct
+### Code of Conduct

-As the maintainer of this open-source project, I am committed to fostering an open, welcoming, and respectful environment for all contributors and users.
+As the one and only maintainer (my alt account is the other contributor @2fingerbush) of this open-source project, I am committed to fostering an open, welcoming, and respectful environment for all contributors and users.

 🚦 <b>Expectations</b>